Davidostling/Continous-Integration-Server/README.md

 Once that is done, any push to the project the webhook is set up on should be handled by the server and a notification to the affected user should be sent out with th results of compiling and testing the affected build.
 Something that holds for as long as the server is run.

+Note that the server needs to be run on windows cause we’re using cmd.exe to run maven commands.

 # Compilation and Testing
 <!--
 DESCRIBE HOW COMPILATION HAS BEEN IMPLEMENTED AND UNIT TESTED